spryker/spryker-docs/docs/pbc/all/search/202212.0/third-party-integrations/configure-algolia.md

 - `prices`
 - `rating`

-Attribute `prices` is an object with nested fields so Algolia is creating facets for each nested field values effectively settings up faceting for all currencies and pricing modes present in product entities.
+The `prices` attribute is an object with nested fields so Algolia is creating facets for each nested field value effectively settings up faceting for all currencies and pricing modes present in product entities.

+### Add new attributes for faceting

+1. In the side pane, go to **Search&nbsp;<span aria-label="and then">></span> Index**.
+2. Find all primary indices.
+3. On the **Configuration** tab, select **Facets**.
+4. To adjust the **Attributes for faceting** list, add and remove needed attributes.
+5. Click **Review and save settings**.
+This opens the **Review and save settings** window.
-To add new attributes for faceting, find all primary indices and open **Facets** section on index settings page.
-Edit list of attributes for faceting and click **Review and save settings**.
-Check **Copy these settings to other indices and/or replicas** checkbox in the modal window that opened and click **Save settings**.
+6. Enable **Copy these settings to other indices and/or replicas** and click **Save Settings**.

-### Custom Ranking and Sorting
+### Custom ranking and sorting

 ![algolia-ranking](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/search/third-party-integrations/configure-algolia/algolia-ranking.png)

-Algolia **Ranking and Sorting** configuration determine which products will be shown before others when customers search your catalog.
+Algolia's **Ranking and sorting** configuration determines which products can be shown before others when customers search your catalog.
 Spryker creates a **Popularity** index where you can use Product properties as ranking or sorting attributes.
 Learn more about Custom Ranking and Sorting in the [Algolia documentation](https://www.algolia.com/doc/guides/managing-results/must-do/custom-ranking/).